Chris Robertson apparently doesn’t mind if we pirate his amp settings (see quote in the upcoming paragraphs).

 Black Stone Cherry Amp Settings

-If we watch the YouTube video in 1080p and stop it right around 2:50, we get a nice shot of Robertson’s settings that’s somewhat readable.
+If we watch the YouTube video (no longer posted) in 1080p and stop it right around 2:50, we get a nice shot of Robertson’s settings that’s somewhat readable.

 It’s a little tough to see, but if you look closely you can see that the numbers run something like this.